Image

 Prosecutors often pursue serious charges from the start in the Shelby County, MO area, but that doesn’t mean those charges are final.
 We challenge assumptions, push back against overcharging, and negotiate from a position of strength.
 At the same time, we prepare every Shelby County, MO case as if it will go to trial, because thorough preparation is what drives better outcomes, whether in the courtroom or at the negotiating table.

-Focused on One Thing: Protecting Your Future
+Client-Centered Approach Focused on Protecting Your Future

-Defending Manslaughter Charges in Shelby County, MO
+Manslaughter Defense Strategies in Shelby County, MO

 A manslaughter charge in Shelby County, MO may be serious, but it’s not a foregone conclusion.
 There are multiple ways to push back, challenge the prosecution, and in some cases get the charges reduced or dismissed altogether.

-• No Criminal Negligence: A simple mistake isn’t enough.
+• Absence of Criminal Negligence: A simple mistake isn’t enough.
 The State must show a higher level of fault.

-At Combs Waterkotte, we are committed to protecting your rights, defending your freedom, and guiding you through every step of the legal process.
+At Combs Waterkotte, we fight to protect your rights, your freedom, and your future.

 Call (314) 900-HELP or contact us now to get started with a skilled manslaughter attorney in Shelby County, MO.